fusor/mssql-sample-app/README.md

 # mssql-flask-sample
-A sample Flask app with MsSql
+A sample NodeJs app with MsSql